-6. CONCLUSION
+6. Conclusion

 The conclusion of evaluating the estimated reliability of high strength concrete compressive strength to build a diagnostic platform is as follows.
 If a structure that uses high strength concrete is diagnosed, the error rate of the compressive strength estimation equation using the ultrasonic pulse velocity method varies between 1.5%-53.1%.
-Based on the correlation between existing compressive strength estimation equations and compressive strength and ultrasonic pulse velocity of high strength concrete, a compressive strength estimation technique for high strength concrete that can increase the reliability of the nondestructive test method that minimizes the core tests would be necessary.
+Based on the correlation between existing compressive strength estimation equations and compressive strength and ultrasonic pulse velocity of high strength concrete, a compressive strength estimation technique for high strength concrete that can increase the reliability of the nondestructive test method that

-7. ACKNOWLEDGMENT
+7. Acknowledgment